Overview of Diabetes

 In Type 1 diabetes your body may produce little or no insulin to maintain normal blood sugar level.
 The disease can develop at any age but it is most common in children or adolescents.
 This occurs due to the attack of your immune system on pancreatic beta cells which impairs the ability of the pancreas to release insulin.
 To avoid severe health issues or for proper body functioning, patients take insulin injections for normal blood glucose.

 Type 2 Diabetes

-Gestational diabetes (GDM) is the type of diabetes that cause high blood due to the release of insulin blocking hormone during pregnancy, which can cause problems for both mother and child.
-However, diabetes only lasts during pregnancy but increases the risk for the child to develop type 2 diabetes.
+Gestational diabetes (GDM) is the type of diabetes which cause high blood due to the release of insulin blocking hormone during pregnancy, can cause problems for both mother and child.
+However, diabetes only lasts during pregnancy but increase the risk for the child to develop type 2 diabetes.

 Early symptoms of Diabetes

 Pre diabetes condition or borderline sugar has no prominent symptoms.
 Whereas, if the condition persists, it can precede to type 2 diabetes.
 Type 2 diabetes develops gradually in several years.